IQ EQ FUND MANAGEMENT IRELAND Ltd Sells 5,049 Shares of Mitek Systems, Inc. (NASDAQ:MITK)

-IQ EQ FUND MANAGEMENT IRELAND Ltd decreased its holdings in Mitek Systems, Inc. (NASDAQ:MITK – Free Report) by 6.1% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 78,171 shares of the software maker’s stock after selling 5,049 shares during the quarter.
-IQ EQ FUND MANAGEMENT IRELAND Ltd owned 0.17% of Mitek Systems worth $838,000 at the end of the most recent reporting period.
+IQ EQ FUND MANAGEMENT IRELAND Ltd reduced its position in Mitek Systems, Inc. (NASDAQ:MITK – Free Report) by 6.1% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 78,171 shares of the software maker’s stock after selling 5,049 shares during the quarter.
+IQ EQ FUND MANAGEMENT IRELAND Ltd owned approximately 0.17% of Mitek Systems worth $838,000 as of its most recent filing with the SEC.

-Several other hedge funds and other institutional investors have also bought and sold shares of MITK.
-Citigroup Inc. raised its stake in Mitek Systems by 2.9% in the 1st quarter.
-Citigroup Inc. now owns 255,825 shares of the software maker’s stock worth $3,752,000 after purchasing an additional 7,162 shares in the last quarter.
-Bank of Montreal Can raised its position in shares of Mitek Systems by 1.7% in the 1st quarter.
-Bank of Montreal Can now owns 412,568 shares of the software maker’s stock valued at $6,255,000 after buying an additional 7,058 shares in the last quarter.
-MetLife Investment Management LLC raised its position in shares of Mitek Systems by 54.5% in the 1st quarter.
-MetLife Investment Management LLC now owns 23,402 shares of the software maker’s stock valued at $343,000 after buying an additional 8,255 shares in the last quarter.
-Federated Hermes Inc. raised its position in shares of Mitek Systems by 41.5% in the 1st quarter.
-Federated Hermes Inc. now owns 180,972 shares of the software maker’s stock valued at $2,655,000 after buying an additional 53,033 shares in the last quarter.
-Finally, Toronado Partners LLC raised its position in shares of Mitek Systems by 6.7% in the 1st quarter.
-Toronado Partners LLC now owns 2,606,759 shares of the software maker’s stock valued at $38,241,000 after buying an additional 164,284 shares in the last quarter.
-Institutional investors and hedge funds own 74.83% of the company’s stock.
+A number of other institutional investors also recently modified their holdings of MITK.
+Citigroup Inc. boosted its stake in shares of Mitek Systems by 2.9% in the 1st quarter.
+Citigroup Inc. now owns 255,825 shares of the software maker’s stock valued at $3,752,000 after purchasing an additional 7,162 shares during the last quarter.
+Bank of Montreal Can boosted its stake in shares of Mitek Systems by 1.7% in the 1st quarter.
+Bank of Montreal Can now owns 412,568 shares of the software maker’s stock valued at $6,255,000 after purchasing an additional 7,058 shares during the last quarter.
+MetLife Investment Management LLC lifted its position in shares of Mitek Systems by 54.5% during the 1st quarter.
+MetLife Investment Management LLC now owns 23,402 shares of the software maker’s stock valued at $343,000 after acquiring an additional 8,255 shares during the period.
+Federated Hermes Inc. lifted its position in shares of Mitek Systems by 41.5% during the 1st quarter.
+Federated Hermes Inc. now owns 180,972 shares of the software maker’s stock valued at $2,655,000 after acquiring an additional 53,033 shares during the period.
+Finally, Toronado Partners LLC lifted its position in shares of Mitek Systems by 6.7% during the 1st quarter.
+Toronado Partners LLC now owns 2,606,759 shares of the software maker’s stock valued at $38,241,000 after acquiring an additional 164,284 shares during the period.
+74.83% of the stock is owned by institutional investors.

-In other Mitek Systems news, insider Michael E. Diamond sold 7,242 shares of the business’s stock in a transaction that occurred on Thursday, December 7th.
-The shares were sold at an average price of $10.86, for a total transaction of $78,648.12.
-Following the sale, the insider now directly owns 266,304 shares of the company’s stock, valued at approximately $2,892,061.44.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Mitek Systems news, insider Michael E. Diamond sold 3,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 14th.
+In other news, CEO Scipio Maximus Carnecchia sold 4,121 shares of the stock in a transaction dated Monday, November 6th.
+The shares were sold at an average price of $10.55, for a total value of $43,476.55.
+Following the completion of the sale, the chief executive officer now owns 371,918 shares in the company, valued at $3,923,734.90.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In related news, insider Michael E. Diamond sold 3,000 shares of the stock in a transaction dated Tuesday, November 14th.
 The shares were sold at an average price of $10.77, for a total transaction of $32,310.00.
-Following the sale, the insider now directly owns 218,471 shares of the company’s stock, valued at approximately $2,352,932.67.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Michael E. Diamond sold 7,242 shares of the business’s stock in a transaction that occurred on Thursday, December 7th.
-The stock was sold at an average price of $10.86, for a total transaction of $78,648.12.
-Following the sale, the insider now directly owns 266,304 shares in the company, valued at $2,892,061.44.
+Following the completion of the transaction, the insider now owns 218,471 shares in the company, valued at $2,352,932.67.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, CEO Scipio Maximus Carnecchia sold 4,121 shares of the stock in a transaction dated Monday, November 6th.
+The shares were sold at an average price of $10.55, for a total transaction of $43,476.55.
+Following the transaction, the chief executive officer now owns 371,918 shares of the company’s stock, valued at approximately $3,923,734.90.
 The disclosure for this sale can be found here.
-Insiders have sold 88,648 shares of company stock valued at $964,506 in the last ninety days.
-4.40% of the stock is currently owned by insiders.
+Insiders sold a total of 88,648 shares of company stock worth $964,506 over the last quarter.
+Insiders own 4.40% of the company’s stock.

 About Mitek Systems